 We make no claims to have perfected these methods.
 This is an ongoing process, not just for us but for anyone and everyone trying to farm or ranch successfully.
 We aren't even particularly accomplished at it yet.
 Many of our web pages will talk about where we goofed up, what we did wrong, and what we're trying to fix.
 That's human, and that's natural.
 All our most respected teachers and mentors along the line have told us repeatedly that we'll never "arrive" at success or sustainability.
 At best, we'll only get better at these two goals over time.

 So with one part excitement, two parts humility, three parts humor and seven parts patience, we hereby wish to share what we've learned along the way.
-All our web pages, all our blog entries, all the books and articles and PDF downloads you'll find on this website will have that sustainable farming philosophy as a foundation.
+All our web pages, all our blog entries, all the books and articles and PDF downloads you'll find on this website will have that successful farming and ranching philosophy as a foundation.
 We hope that by collecting and presenting as much solid information as we can, your questions about sustainable farming will be answered.
 Tour around our website, and please feel free to send us any questions you may have.
 We hope you enjoy your visit!

 We started with rabbits in 2002.
 Very quickly we decided that we wanted to switch from individual cages, to a colony system.
 At that time there wasn't much online information available about this method.
 We found this odd, since rabbit colonies had been the de facto method for raising rabbits for generations in many parts of the world.
 So we made it up as we went.
 And wow, did we make a bunch of mistakes.
 Happily, we figured out what worked for us, and kept refining our methods.